Four-loop Anomalous Dimensions of Scalar-QED Theory from Operator Product Expansion: Constructing loop integrands

 \section{Constructing loop integrands}

 The bare Wilson coefficients are computed from their respective correlation functions.
 However, it is well known that computing multi-loop correlation functions is highly non-trivial, even at the integrand level.
 Here, we propose a method, which is abbreviated as the {\sl primitive diagram method}, for constructing loop integrands of generic field theories, with the aim of enhancing computational efficiency\footnote{As verified in explicit computations for scalar-QED theory, this method indeed exhibits better performance than the Feynman diagram method.
 For example, we have computed the four-scalar three-loop integrand using both methods.
 This integrand receives contributions from about 13 thousands Feynman graphs.
-The time consumption of the primitive diagram method is about half of that of the Feynman diagram method, and its memory management is also superior.}.
+The evaluation of the primitive diagram method is several times faster than that of the Feynman diagram method, and its memory management is also much superior.}.
 In this section, we describe the general setup and implementation of this method.